pokt-network/pocket-network-protocol/utility/README.md

 The attack is easy to describe, but not easy to perform because a rather large body of work has gone into making sure that it is extremely difficult to perform, a very small payoff, and extremely costly to get caught.

-#### 5.2.2 Fisherman attacking Servicers through TestScores (Collusion passive, Hacker, Mad Man Lazy, Inflation/Deflation)
+#### 5.2.2 Fisherman Assigning bad Servicer TestScores

+**Attack Vectors**: Collusion passive; Hacker; Mad Man Lazy; Inflation/Deflation

 If a Fisherman falsifies certain aspects of a node’s report card, he can lower that node’s proper payment share (direct attack) and increase the relative profit of all non-attacked nodes (indirect benefit if Fisherman is also a Servicer owner)

 This attack is a lot of work with very little reward.
 The “excess” POKT does not get distributed to the non-attacked nodes.
 It gets burned.
 Therefore the benefit to non-attacked nodes is only a relative gain in terms of the overall network inflation rate.
 This is a highly detectable attack and the victims are highly motivated to report it.
 Bottom line here is: We’re talking about a highly motivated hacker, who is also Mad Man Lazy.

-#### 5.2.3
+#### 5.2.3 Fishermen falsifying Application Volume Metrics

-**Fisherman false reporting Application volume metrics (Mad Man Lazy)**
+**Attack Vectors**: Mad Man Lazy

 There is no financial incentive for a Fisherman to report Application volume higher or lower than actual.
-Servicers are incentivised to check for under reporting.
+Servicers are incentivized to check for under reporting.
 There is no specific disincentive for over reporting.
 Other than (of course) losing all of your stake and reputation.

-#### 5.2.X

-**Fisherman using AAT to get free Web3 access (Masochistic Mad Man)**

-WOW.. a Lazy Mad Man with too much money and too much free time.
-Sorry, I can’t take this attack seriously.
-It’s like stealing a car so that you can plug in your phone and charge it up for free.

-#### 5.2.X
+#### 5.2.4 Fisherman DDoS

-**Fisherman DDOS (Mad Man)**
+**Attack Vectors**: Mad Man

 No one benefits by DDOSing a Fisherman.
 The relay, dispatch, service and blockchain processes are not dependent on Fishermen.
 The attack does not change node report cards.
-It only makes less forof them and less overall network inflation.
+It only makes less reduces overall network inflation.
 The Fisherman loses money, but no one gets the excess.

-#### 5.2.X
+#### 5.2.5 Incognito Fisherman Identified

-**Fisherman incognito identified (Lazy Mad Man, Hacker)**
+**Attack Vectors**: Lazy Mad Man, Hacker

 Fishermen act in “incognito” fashion purely as a deterrent to a particular theoretical publicity seeking attack called Mad Man Blogger.
 Neither honest, nor dishonest nodes gain any advantage by identifying a particular relay request as belonging to a Fisherman.
 You can only provide your best service, it’s not possible to provide “better” service to a Fisherman than you already provide.
 However, the Mad Man Blogger could (if he chose to and if he successfully identified all Fishermen) provide service to only Fishermen and not to applications.
 We consider this an edge case attack in which the attacker has made a significant investment in POKT and in backend node infrastructure solely for the purpose of “proving” that the system can be gamed.
 Therefore, the contract with the DAO which Fishermen agree to, requires periodic changing of IP address and reasonable efforts to keep it unknown by other actors in the ecosystem.

-#### 5.2.X

-**Fisherman or Servicer will register spam applications for selfish economic benefit (Inflation Attack, Mad Man Lazy)**
+#### 5.2.6 Fisherman or Servicer register Applications for selfish self-dealing attacks

+**Attack Vectors**: Inflation Attack, Mad Man Lazy

-As to Fishermen spamming via owned app:
+**Re Fishermen spamming via owned app:**

 There is no economic benefit to Fishermen from this activity as their payment is independent of application usage.
 One could argue that the Fisherman will benefit from the increase in supply caused by spamming the network this way.
 However, any inflation attack which benefits the majority of the network to a greater degree than the person who pays for and performs the attack is non-profit seeking.

-As to Servicer spamming via owned app:
+**Re Servicer spamming via owned app:**

 This activity is an inflation attack which is not profitable to the attacker.

-#### 5.2.X

-**Actors intentionally staking in “wrong” geo-zone to gain some advantage/attack.**
+#### 5.2.7 Actors intentionally staking in “wrong” GeoZone

 It is economically advantageous for actors to stake within their true GeoZone as Session actor pairings are generated specifically for the GeoZone registered.
 Specifically, Applications will receive worse QOS and worse fidelity of Fishermen QOS monitoring by proxy as the Servicers are farther away but still within the same GeoZone as the Fishermen.
 Servicers are the same way, as once a GeoZone is mature the Servicers in other GeoZones are no longer competitive.